brianhartmann/MARepo/README.md

         overall category of movies they wish to generate and a specific category.
 For example) they could choose to generate movie recommendations based on 'Genre' in the 'Comedy' Genre.
         They will also be prompted to enter the number of movie recommendations they wish to be generated.
 They can only generate up to 20 movie recommendations at a time.
+This max may vary if a user has many movies on their previously watched list.
 Then the user can click the generate button or shake their phone in order to generate the movies.
 This will lead the user to recommended movies, found on The Movie Database, based on their filtered fields where they can see the movie posters and also learn more about each movie.